oscal-compass/compliance-trestle-ssp-demo/md_ACME_comp_def/IDSERVICE/ACME_official/ia/ia-5.4.md

 ## Control Statement

-The organization employs automated tools to determine if password authenticators are sufficiently strong to satisfy assistants.
+The organization employs automated tools to determine if password authenticators are sufficiently strong to satisfy {{ insert: param, ia-5.4_prm_1 }}.

 ## Control Objective